-I am a post-doctoral researcher in the Landslide Research group at the Technical University of Munich (Technische Universität München).
+I am an assistant in the Engineering Geology group at the ETH Zurich.
 I have a background in both geomorphology and engineering geology, and am interested in the effect of landscape evolution on the interaction of people and the natural environment.

 Landscapes in which we live are underlain by soil and rock produced through tens, to tens of millions of years of erosion, sediment transport, and deposition.
 The strength and stability of soil and rock in these landscapes carries a memory of processes during their formation, and as physical strength slowly decreases, or the intensity of loading increases, the Earth’s surface responds in consistent though sometimes spectacular ways.